Yassine92-cyber/portfolio/SECURITY_CHECKLIST.md

    - Go to repository Settings → Pages
    - Under "Source", ensure "Deploy from a branch" is selected
    - Select "gh-pages" branch and "/ (root)" folder
-   - If repository is private, only you can access the site
+   - Keep "Public" access for website visitors

 8. **Custom Domain Security (Optional)**
    - If using custom domain, enable HTTPS